ibz0q/lovelace-bg-animation/README.md

 ### License

 This project is compromised of the works of artists each with their own licensing, none of THIS projects license are imposed.
 Copyrights and original licenses are preserved respectively.
 The reason for this is a lot of the works are published online under MIT license, ie. <a href="https://blog.codepen.io/documentation/licensing/#:~:text=The%20gist%20of%20it%20is,it%20is%20subject%20to%20removal">Code Pen</a> which is permissive and expects an equally permissive license.
 However other works are not as permissive, or unlicensed.
 For this reason, code solely belonging to this repo (bg-animation.js) uses CC BY-NC 4.0 Deed Attribution-NonCommercial 4.0 International which prevents commercial use and works themselves have licenses preserved.
-This may change at a later date.

 ### Todo